 SelfDecode vs Promethease

-After extensive research, I purchased a Promethease report years back.
-I ran my Ancestry data through it, and got some (slightly) useful results.
+After extensive research, I purchased a Promethease report many years ago.
+I ran my Ancestry data through it and got some (slightly) useful results.

 - Outdated.
 The field of genetics advances fast.
-A year after my report, scientific understanding around genes has changed but my hardcoded report hasn’t.
+A year after my report, the scientific understanding of genes has changed but my hardcoded report hasn’t.

 - Not actionable.
 Say I look up my genes related to a condition called sleep apnea.
 Half of the SNPs show an increased risk (with a low magnitude), and half show no risk (with a high magnitude).
 Should I focus my time and resources here?
 Or elsewhere?
 The report itself doesn’t provide actionable information.

 When it came out, Promethease was the best option.
 Now, I only recommend it for those on a tight budget.
-Expect to dedicate dozens of hours into research for basic interpretation.
+Expect to dedicate dozens of hours to just researching how to interpret your results.

 SelfDecode vs 23andMe (and Ancestry.com)

 23andMe & Ancestry are focused on your family tree and ancestry.
 Both have limited ability to explore your genes beyond that.
-While their test results contain all the necessary genetic information to understand health, wellness, lifestyle, and peak performance implications, you’ll have to upload your data to another source.
+While their test results contain all the necessary genetic information to understand health, wellness, lifestyle, and peak performance implications, you’ll have to upload your data into another tool for meaningful insights.